 When I finally could get my first DSLR, which was a Nikon body with a kit lens, I was a bit disappointed.
 I wasn’t getting the results I was hoping for.
 And, as you might have already guessed, I was using my new baby in an automatic mode.

 I was too lazy and very much reluctant to read the manual, of course.
-This disappointment pushed me to take a short course in photography, which was something like ‘How to use your camera for dummies’.
+This disappointment pushed me to take a short course in photography (see guide), which was something like ‘How to use your camera for dummies’.

 A brave new world opened in front of my eyes.
 I finally got an understanding of exposure, aperture, how the beloved bokeh effect is achieved.
 And here I realised all the limitations of my kit lens, which was something like a Nikon 35-70mm f/3.3-4.5 AF Nikkor.